-- (2) 16.67% of RSUs vest on March 13, 2024 and the remainder will vest in equal installments of 8.33% over the next 10 quarterly vest dates, subject to continued service on each vesting date. - (3) 16.67% of shares subject to the options vest on March 13, 2024 and the remainder will vest in equal installments of 8.33% over the next 10 quarterly vest dates, subject to continued service on each vesting date, - (4) 33.33% of the RSUs vested on March 17, 2021, and the remainder vesting in 10 equal quarterly installments thereafter with one final quarterly installment of 4.17% on December 13, 2023, subject to continued service on each vesting date. - (5) 25% of the RSUs vested on June 14, 2023, with the remainder vesting in equal quarterly installments of 25% over the next three quarterly vest dates, subject to continued service on each vesting date. - (6) 6.25% of the RSUs vested on June 15, 2022, with the remainder vesting in equal installments of 6.67% over the next 15 subsequent quarterly vesting dates, subject to continued service on each vesting date. - (7) 25% of the RSUs vest on December 13, 2023, 12.5% vest in each of the next two quarters following, 8.33% vest in each of the next four quarters following, and 4.17% vest in each of the next four quarters following, subject to continued service on each vesting date. - 25% of the shares subject to the options vest on December 13, 2023, 12.5% vest in each of the next two quarters following, 8.33% vest in each of the next (8) four quarters following, and 4.17% vest in each of the next four quarters following, subject to continued service on each vesting date. - 8.33% of the RSUs vest on June 12, 2024, with the remainder vesting in equal installments of 8.33% over the next 11 subsequent quarterly vesting dates, (9) subject to continued service on each vesting date. - (10) 8.33% of the shares subject to the options vest on June 12, 2024, with the remainder vesting in equal installments of 8.33% over the next 11 subsequent quarterly vesting dates, subject to continued service on each vesting date. - (11) 4.17% of the shares subject to the options vest in 24 equal monthly installments beginning on July 11, 2021, subject to continued service on each vesting date. - (12) The stock options expired on October 14, 2023, three months following Mr. Dhawan's termination date.

-- (13) 25% of the RSUs vested on June 14, 2023, with the remainder vesting in equal quarterly installments of 25% over the next three quarterly vest dates, subject to continued service on each vesting date. - (14) 25% of the RSUs vested on June 14, 2023, 12.5% vest in each of the next two quarters following, 8.33% vest in each of the next four quarters following, and 4.17% vest in each of the next four quarters following, subject to continued service on each vesting date. - (15) 25% of the shares subject to the options vest on June 14, 2023, 12.5% vest in each of the next two quarters following, 8.33% vest in each of the next four quarters following, and 4.17% vest in each of the next four quarters following, subject to continued service on each vesting date.
+- (7) 8.33% of the RSUs vested on June 12, 2024, with the remainder vesting in equal installments of 8.33% over the next 11 subsequent quarterly vesting dates, subject to continued service on each vesting date. - (8) 8.33% of the shares subject to the options vested on June 12, 2024, with the remainder vesting in equal installments of 8.33% over the next 11 subsequent quarterly vesting dates, subject to continued service on each vesting date. - (9) 25% of the RSUs vested on June 14, 2023, with the remainder vesting in equal quarterly installments of 25% over the next three quarterly vest dates, subject to continued service on each vesting date. - (10) 25% of the RSUs vested on June 14, 2023, 12.5% vest in each of the next two quarters following, 8.33% vest in each of the next four quarters following, and 4.17% vest in each of the next four quarters following, subject to continued service on each vesting date. - (11) 8.33% of the RSUs vested on March 13, 2024, with the remainder vesting in equal installments of 8.33% over the next 11 subsequent quarterly vesting dates, subject to continued service on each vesting date. - (12) 8.33% of the shares subject to the options vested on March 13, 2024, with the remainder vesting in equal installments of 8.33% over the next 11 subsequent quarterly vesting dates, subject to continued service on each vesting date. - (13) 25% of the RSUs vested on June 12, 2024, 25% vest in each of the next two quarters following, 8.33% vest in each of the next four quarters following, and 4.17% vest in each of the next four quarters following, subject to continued service on each vesting date. - (14) 25% of the shares subject to the options vested on June 12, 2024, 25% vest in each of the next two quarters following, 8.33% vest in each of the next four quarters following, and 4.17% vest in each of the next four quarters following, subject to continued service on each vesting date.

-Option Exercises and Stock Vested
+Fiscal Year 2024 Option Exercises and Stock Vested

-The following table shows for fiscal year 2023 certain information regarding options to purchase shares of our Class A and Class B common stock that were exercised, and full value awards that vested during the last fiscal year, which may be settled for shares of our Class A and Class B common stock, with respect to each named executive officer:
+The following table shows for fiscal year 2024 certain information regarding options to purchase shares of our Class A and Class B common stock that were exercised, and full value awards that vested during fiscal year 2024, which may be settled for shares of our Class A and Class B common stock, with respect to each named executive officer:

-Fiscal Year 2023 Option Exercises and Stock Vested Table
+Fiscal Year 2024 Option Exercises and Stock Vested Table

-Option A wards Stock Awards
+Option Awards Stock Awards

 Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (1)

-Matthew Baer - -
+Matthew Baer - - 299,579 871,411

-David Aufderhaar 38,050 180,426
+David Aufderhaar 293,781 1,048,547

-Katrina Lake - - - -

-Elizabeth Spaulding - - 267,816 1,275,269

-Dan Jedda - - 262,515 1,251,574

-Casey O'Connor 103,039 490,206

-Sachin Dhawan - - 150,431 707,348
+Casey O'Connor - - 216,469 746,209

-Scott Darling - - 68,163 333,999
+Anthony Bacos - - 180,636 708,093

-(1) The value realized on vesting was calculated by multiplying the number of shares of Class A common stock by the market value of our Class A common stock on each vesting date.
+(1) The value realized on vesting was calculated by multiplying the number of vesting shares of Class A common stock by the closing market price of our Class A common stock on each vesting date.

-Fiscal Year 2023 Pension Benefits
+Fiscal Year 2024 Pension Benefits

-Our named executive officers did not participate in, or otherwise receive any benefits under, any defined benefit pension or retirement plan sponsored by us during fiscal year 2023.
+Our named executive officers did not participate in, or otherwise receive any benefits under, any defined benefit pension or retirement plan sponsored by us during fiscal year 2024.

-Fiscal Year 2023 Non-Qualified Deferred Compensation
+Fiscal Year 2024 Non-Qualified Deferred Compensation

-Our named executive officers did not participate in, or earn any benefits under, a non-qualified deferred compensation plan sponsored by us during fiscal year 2023.
+Our named executive officers did not participate in, or earn any benefits under, a non-qualified deferred compensation plan sponsored by us during fiscal year 2024.